jamesplease/api-pls/README.md

 writing libraries, plugins, or extensions to api-pls, then you might find these useful.
 Otherwise, you may never use them.

-##### `ApiPls.ApiRouter( options )`

-A function that returns a Router that can be mounted on any Express app.
-This allows you to pass in additional options to configure the hosted API.
-It also allows you to pass in features from the Extended Resource Model.

 ##### `ApiPls.loadResourceModels( resourcesDirectory )`

 Loads all of the resource models from `resourcesDirectory`, which is a string